ysyk2021/the-repetition-principle-improving-efficiency-and-effectiveness-through-cycles/src/chapter-6-1.md

-# The Role of Reflection in Enhancing Effectiveness

 In this chapter, we will explore the vital role that reflection plays in improving effectiveness when applying the repetition principle.
 Reflection is a process of introspection and analysis that allows individuals to gain insights, make adjustments, and enhance their performance.
 By incorporating intentional reflection into cycles, individuals can optimize their effectiveness and achieve better results.